kp4ws/EncryptedEditor/README.md

 # EncryptedEditor
-A simple application that mimics the UI design of Window's Notepad.
+A simple application that mimics the UI design of Microsoft's Notepad software.
 This software has the ability to encrypt messages.
 The user can choose to turn encryption mode on/off.